• Train

 The bounding box width and height (w and h) are first set to the width and height of the image given.
 Then, x and y are offsets of the cell in question and all 4 bounding box values are between 0 and 1.
 Then, each cell has 20 conditional class probabilities implemented by the YOLOv3 algorithm.

-The class confidence score for each final boundary box used as a positive prediction is equal to the box confidence score multiplied by the conditional class probability.
+The class confidence score for each final bounding box used as a positive prediction is equal to the box confidence score multiplied by the conditional class probability.
 The conditional class probability in this context is the probability that the detected object is part of a certain class (the class being the object of interest’s identification).
 YOLOv3’s prediction, therefore, has 3 values of h, w, and depth.

 For the final step, the boundary boxes with high confidence scores (more than 0.25) are kept as final predictions.